rogerbinns/apsw/doc/exceptions.rst

 .. currentmodule:: apsw

-:exc:`apsw.Error` is the base for APSW exceptions.

 .. exception:: Error

+  This is the base for APSW exceptions.

 .. attribute:: Error.result